Through the Eye of the Soul

 In a standard dictionary “to sacrifice” means to surrender or give up something for the sake of someone or something else.
 Many examples come to mind: parents who work two or three jobs to earn enough money to send their children to college; professional women who devote themselves to their children, forfeiting personal ambition for their family’s welfare; and, of course, the sluggers, the home-run hitters in baseball who surrender personal glory for the sake of the team by making a “sacrifice bunt.”

 For the awakening soul, the definition of sacrifice expands further still to include wider dimensions of giving.
 The soul is impelled to give to others—out of a sense of shared identity with other living beings.
-The greatest good for the greatest number becomes the guiding principle of life.
-Just as desire is the primary motivation for the personality (or lower self), sacrifice becomes the primary motivation for the soul (or higher self) as it awakens to its true nature.
+The greatest good for the greatest number becomes the guiding principle of life for an awakened soul.
+Just as desire is the primary motivation for the personality (or lower self), sacrifice becomes the primary motivation for the soul (or higher Self) as it flowers into its true nature.

 The literal definition of sacrifice, rooted in Latin, is “to make holy” or make whole.
 Individuals who awaken and follow the path of conscious evolution are learning to become whole—to make the self holy.
 From an inner experience of wholeness, or oneness with all, surrendering personal desires for the good of the whole becomes the natural, vital impulse.
-As soul consciousness expands and the realization grows that we are one in spirit, it becomes patently evident to the opening “eye of wisdom” that the greatest good for all is the greatest good for each of us.
+As soul consciousness expands and the realization grows that we are one in spirit and in substance, it becomes obvious to the opening “eye of wisdom” that the greatest good for all is the greatest good for each of us.

 To the soul, the meaning of sacrifice is transformed from an act of giving up to an act of giving for—giving for the greater good and the higher purpose of the group of which we are a part, be it a neighborhood, a workplace, a nation or the community of nations.
 Giving of the self for a cause greater than the self becomes the driving motive of our lives.
 Over time, as the path unfolds, the very reason for living becomes service to others.